Praneeth860/Weather-App-reactjs-js/README.md

 ## 🙏 Acknowledgments

 - 🌐 Weather data provided by [OpenWeatherMap](https://openweathermap.org/)
-- 🎥 This project was inspired by tutorials from the [GreatStack YouTube channel](https://www.youtube.com/@GreatStackDev).
+- 🎥 This project is based on the weather app tutorial by the [GreatStack YouTube channel](https://www.youtube.com/@GreatStackDev).